pachyderm/docs/content/latest/concepts/pipeline-concepts/datum/group.md

 ---

-A group is a special type of pipeline input that enables you to aggregate files that reside in one or separate Pachyderm repositories and match a particular naming pattern.
+A group is a special type of pipeline input that enables you to aggregate files that reside in one or separate MLDM repositories and match a particular naming pattern.
 The group operator must be used in combination with a glob pattern that reflects a specific naming convention.

-By analogy, a Pachyderm group is similar to a database *group-by*, but it matches on file paths only, not the content of the files.
+By analogy, a MLDM group is similar to a database *group-by*, but it matches on file paths only, not the content of the files.

 Unlike the [join](../join) datum that will always contain a single match (even partial) from each input repo, **a group creates one datum for each set of matching files accross its input repos**.